chonibe/coa-service/docs/authentication/README.md

 ### 1. Login Initiation
 - User clicks "Login with Shopify" or "Continue with Google" (Shopify Google login).
-- Redirected to Shopify account login page with `identity_provider=google` when using Google.
+- Redirected to Shopify account login page (or Google identity within Shopify) with `return_url` pointing to a Shopify page we control (`/pages/street-collector-auth`) that immediately forwards to our app callback.
 - Includes state parameter for CSRF protection.

 ### 2. Shopify Authentication